lupyuen/lupyuen.github.io/src/avaota.md

     ERROR: Error initializing runtime service opteed_fast
     ```

 Nothing happens.
-Let's tweak this iteratively, in tiny steps...
+We tweak this iteratively, in tiny steps...

 # Print to UART in Arm64 Assembly